-If you haven’t broached the subject yet with your line manager, it may not be best to ask them directly about whether the company has such a policy.
+If you haven’t broached the subject of a sabbatical yet with your line manager, it may not be best to ask them directly about whether the company has such a policy.
 It will be out in the open soon enough, but if you can find out this information before opening the conversation with your boss, it will help you to be better prepared.

 Instead, think about information you can already access.
 There may be an employee’s handbook, staff guidelines or similar document that will give you the answer.
 If not, then perhaps there’s another member of staff you can ask, who would keep your query confidential – an HR officer, for example.